17 Jul / Stigmatization of People with Addictive Disorders in the Media

 Stigmatization of people with substance use disorders

-According to the 2018 World Drug Report of the UN Office on Drugs and Crime (UNODC), About 275 million people worldwide, which is roughly 5.6 per cent of the global population aged 15–64 years, used drugs at least once during 2016.
-Some 31 million of people who use drugs suffer from drug use disorders, meaning that their drug use is harmful to the point where they may need treatment.
+According to the 2018 World Drug Report of the UN Office on Drugs and Crime (UNODC).
+About 275 million people worldwide, which is roughly 5.6 per cent of the global population aged 15–64 years, used drugs at least once during 2016.
+Some 31 million of people who use drugs suffer from drug use disorders.
+Meaning that their drug use is harmful to the point where they may need treatment.

 Despite the extent of this public health problem, people facing addictive disorders must face a highly stigmatizing moral judgment from society as a whole, particularly with regard to people who use illicit drugs.
 According to World Health Organization, addiction to illicit drugs is the most stigmatizing condition; people with problematic alcohol and other drug use experience stigmatizing or discriminatory attitudes on a daily basis.
-These experiences can be highly distressing and can result in people feeling shame, guilt, anger, rejection and a sense of worthlessness or hopelessness which can in turn trigger further alcohol or other drug use and other forms of risky behaviours.
+These experiences can be highly distressing and can result in people feeling shame, guilt, anger, rejection.
+Also a sense of worthlessness or hopelessness which can in turn trigger further alcohol or other drug use and other forms of risky behaviours.

 Stigma in the media